european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 ### Waning of protection against infection
 In our model we assume that receiving the monovalent booster XBB1.5 or being infected with the XBB1.5 strain results in a protection against infection of 98%.
 We hereby assume the the novel monovalent XBB1.5. booster protects as well against the XBB1.5. variant as the initial mRNA vaccine protected against the wild type.

-We model protection against infection ...  <mark>bitte erklären.</mark>
+Our ABM explicitly models effective antibody levels of each agent in response to immunisation events (infections and vaccinations).
+Higher levels of antibodies lead to higher protection against infection.
+For more details on this mechanism, see [Müller et al.](https://doi.org/10.1016%2Fj.isci.2023.107554)

 We assume the same waning speed for all agents.

 #### Optimistic waning of protection against infection
-Within 6 months the protection wanes to 70% of the initial immunty, resulting in a VE against infection of <mark>69%</mark>.
+Based on the Round 5 guidlines, the protection wanes to 70% of the initial immunty (VE = 98%) within 6 months, resulting in a VE against infection of <mark>69%</mark>.

 #### Pessimistic waning of protection against infection
-Within 6 months the protection wanes to 40% of the initial immunty, resulting in a VE against infection of <mark>39%</mark>.
+Within 6 months the protection wanes to 40% of the initial immunty (VE = 98%), resulting in a VE against infection of <mark>39%</mark>.

 #### Any variation from the scenarios as specified
-FILL (if applicable)
+None.

 ### Vaccination